-Registry Editor in Windows 10 has a useful option which allows you to switch quickly between registry keys in HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER when identical branches exist under both root keys.
+Registry Editor in Windows 10 has a useful option that allows you to switch quickly between a registry key in HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER when an identical branch exists under both.

 Root keys are keys present at the root level of the registry, with their names beginning with “HKEY”.
 The following are the root keys:

 - HKEY_CLASSES_ROOT (HKCR for short)

 - HKEY_USERS (HKU)